MaximilianoVeiga/dialogflow-fulfillment-nodejs/README.md

 + Suggestion Chips (Quick Replies)
 + Payloads (Platform-specific responses)

-This library is intended to help build Node.js Dialogflow Fulfillment for multiple [integrations](https://dialogflow.com/docs/integrations/) including Google Assistant, Slack, Facebook, Telegram, Kik, Skype, Line, and Viber.
+This library is intended to help build Node.js Dialogflow Fulfillment for multiple [integrations](https://dialogflow.com/docs/integrations/) including Google Assistant, Slack, Facebook, Telegram, Kik, Skype, Line, Genesys and Viber.
 See the reference documentation for more: https://dialogflow.com/docs/reference/fulfillment-library/webhook-client

 If only building Dialogflow Fulfillment for the [Google Assistant](https://dialogflow.com/docs/integrations/google-assistant) and no other integrations, use the Actions of Google NPM module ([actions-on-google](https://www.npmjs.com/package/actions-on-google)) which supports all Actions on Google features.

 ## Quick Start
 1. [Sign-up/Log-in to Dialogflow](https://console.dialogflow.com/api-client/#/login)
 2. Create a Dialogflow agent
-3. Go to **Fulfillment** > **Enable Dialogflow Inline Editor**<sup> A.</sup > **package.json** tab to add `"dialogflow-fulfillment-helper": "^0.6.7"` to the `dependencies` object.
+3. Go to **Fulfillment** > **Enable Dialogflow Inline Editor**<sup> A.</sup > **package.json** tab to add `"dialogflow-fulfillment-helper": "^0.6.11"` to the `dependencies` object.
 4. Select **Deploy**.
   <sup>A.</sup> Powered by Cloud Functions for Firebase